riscv/sail-riscv/README.md

 Building the model
 ------------------

-Install Sail [via
-Opam](https://github.com/rems-project/sail/wiki/OPAMInstall), or build Sail from source and have `SAIL_DIR` in your environment pointing to its top-level directory.
+Install [Sail](https://github.com/rems-project/sail/), either via opam or by or building Sail from source and setting `SAIL_DIR` in your environment pointing to its top-level directory.

 ```
 $ make